PETER BLAKE, FAIA (1920-2006)

 In 1975, Blake became Dean of the Boston Architectural Center.
 In 1979 he became Dean of the Department of Architecture and Planning at Catholic University in Washington.
 He was a partner in the architectural firm PB & Julian Neski from 1958 to 1961 and James Baker and PB from 1964 to 1972.
 Other projects with Neski include the Temple Emanu-El in Livingston NJ.
 Blake's archives are at Columbia.
 Blake colorfully described his life in the 1993 memoir, No Place Like Utopia: Modern Architecture and the Company We Kept.

 In his long career, he would become much more famous for his writing than his 50 buildings.
 His books include: The Master Builders: Le Corbusier, Mies van der Rohe, Frank Lloyd Wright; A History of Modern Architecture: God's Own Junkyard; The New Forces; Architecture for the New World: The Work of Harry Seidler; Great Architecture of the World; Form Follows Fiasco: Why Modern Architecture Hasn't Worked; Architecture for the New World - The Architecture of Arthur Erickson; Edward Larabee Barnes: Architect; Philip Johnson; Craig Ellwood, Architecture; How to Design the Perfect Building; The Architecture of Ulrich Franzen.
+His wife was Petty Blake.
 Bio adapted from Wikipedia and his New York Times obituary.

 1949 - aka House in Locust Valley NY.
 His thesis project.
 Unbuilt.